Born on a Thursday Number Thirteen

 Is it a risk for me to go to New York?
 I don’t think it’s any more risky than me staying here where I have not been able to break out of isolation for over two years.
 I think sticking around much longer where I barely have any connection is a bigger risk.

-Patti says it well.
+Patti says it well (in the video below).
 We need connection!! and – We need to get angry!

 It’s funny, when I started doing Born on a Thursday I was so excited because I made a connection with the painter Charles Kurre at Pop-Up Gallery in Scottsdale.
 It was a Thursday night, too!
 I was walking past all the standard touristy western art when, like an oasis in a desert of false safety and conservative “taste”, an abstract painting enticed me to peer inside an off-to-the-side gallery.
 Charles was sitting right in the middle of his gallery at a little desk.
 On the desk were cards, a book, and a bottle of red wine.
 Charles immediately asked me if I wanted to know anything about his work – and I said that I wanted to just look first.
 Which I did.
 And then I wanted to know about his work.